-The executed petition form and completed proof of service form should be electronically filed in accordance with PERB Regulation 32110.15 Proof of support must be filed by mail or in person at the appropriate PERB regional office.
-Only PERB receives the proof of support; other parties must be served with the petition form and proof of service.
+The petition and completed proof of service form should be electronically filed in accordance with PERB Regulations 32110.15 Proof of support must be filed by mail or in person at the appropriate PERB regional office.
+Only PERB (or the agreed upon third party) receives the proof of support; other parties must be served with the petition form and proof of service.